SAND-Lab/MEA-NAP/README.md

 ## How to use the pipeline

+To quickly get started, open `MEApipeline.m` in matlab.

+You will first need to ensure that [your data has been converted to mat files](https://analysis-pipeline.readthedocs.io/en/latest/system-requirements.html#preparing-mea-data-for-the-pipeline) with the appropriate variables and that you have [created a spreadsheet](https://analysis-pipeline.readthedocs.io/en/latest/pipeline-steps.html) (csv or xlsx file) with the names of your mat files for each recording and their group and ages to guide the batch analysis.

+If your data is in the right format, you can then press run in `MEApipeline.m`.
+The guided user interface (GUI) will prompt you to select the location of the folder where you downloaded MEA-NAP, the folder with your data, and the name and location of the batch analysis csv or xlsx file.
+Then the batch analysis will run autonomously.

-To quickly get started, open `MEApipeline.m` in matlab, and read through the instructions in section 1 and modify the parameters.
+Alternatively, in `MEApipeline.m` in matlab, you can read through the instructions in Section 1 to [customize your choice of parameters](https://analysis-pipeline.readthedocs.io/en/latest/pipeline-steps.html#required-user-input-in-the-first-section).

 You can find the [full documentation on our MEA-NAP read-the-docs website](https://analysis-pipeline.readthedocs.io/en/latest/).

 ## Troubleshooting